Big Russian money out of Cyprus; crisis endangers flows

 One Cyprus-based lawyer reckons that $2 billion in Russian money fled in the 10 days before banks were shut down this week while Nicosia argued over an EU bailout.
 Phones are ringing from Malta to the Isle of Man as that cash seeks a new safe haven.

-Russian business leaders criticized the EU bailout plan, and the “haircut” it would impose on depositors.
+Russian business leaders criticised the EU bailout plan, and the “haircut” it would impose on depositors.
 However, if Cyprus stands by its rejection, heavier losses could result.

-“There will be a serious outflow of capital from Cyprus,” said Vladimir Potanin, the chief executive of Norilsk Nickel (GMKN.MM), the world’s largest nickel and palladium miner.
+“There will be a serious outflow of capital from Cyprus,” said Vladimir Potanin, the chief executive of Norilsk Nickel , the world’s largest nickel and palladium miner.

 “It won’t affect me or my company.
 But they have put Cyprus to the knife and what has happened is a disgrace.”